airboxlab/airboxlab.github.io/_posts/2021-06-14-events-class.md

 ### Overview

 Intuitively, air quality events will have different "signatures", that is they will be expressed differently in data.
 For instance, cooking could be a source of particulate matters, while air renewal can translate into change in temperature, humidity and/or volatile organic compounds (VOC).
-That are just a few examples to build our intuition, there are many others.
+These are just a few examples to build our intuition, there are many others.

 To get a first feeling of how they show up in data, let's see how _difference between maximum and minimum value around event time_* is characterized

-<div style='font-size:12px;margin-bottom:15px'>*feature extraction in time windows isn't discussed in this article</div>
+<div style='font-size:12px;margin-bottom:15px'>*feature extraction in time windows isn't detailed in this article</div>

 ![sources]({{ site.baseurl }}/assets/viz_aqe/pm_diff_max_min_box.png){: .center }
 <center><i>Boxplot of difference between PM max and min values, by tag</i></center>
 <br/>

-A first interpretation of this [box plot](https://en.wikipedia.org/wiki/Box_plot) is that cooking is statistically the event that makes PM readings vary most: difference in 25%-75% range is wider than for other events, and maximum is much higher.
-Note also the shape of the plot for air renewal, indicating that variance is also important: could be due to PM being cleaned out when air is renewed.
+A first interpretation of this [box plot](https://en.wikipedia.org/wiki/Box_plot) is that cooking is statistically the event that makes PM readings vary the most: difference in 25%-75% range is wider than for other events, and maximum is much higher.
+See also the shape of the plot for air renewal, showing that variance is also important: could be due to PM being cleared or moved by airflow.

 Let's see some other plots for VOCs and humidity.